Gogo72/isec6000-assignment1-task1/README.md

 # Project: isec6000-assignment1-task1

 ## Description
-Github repository for performing activityies related to unit ISEC 6000 at Curtin University
+Github repository for performing activities related to unit ISEC 6000 at Curtin University
 Assignment 1, Task 1, 2023

 ## Code
-Initial code contains compose.yaml  which will deploy Portainer on port 9999 and nginx on port 8080
+Initially contains compose.yaml  which will deploy Portainer on port 9999 and nginx on port 8080

 ## Technology used
 Github, Docker, Linux, Virtual Box